dilleeh/dilleeh/README.md

-# Hi there, I'm Dilla - aka [eidillashalsa]👋
+# Hi 👋, I'm Eidilla Shalsa
-## About me:
+## 📌 What I'm Doing:
-- 🔭 I’m currently internship as Web Developer
+- 👩🏻‍💻 I’m currently internship as Web Developer
-- 🌱 I’m currently a student majoring in Telecommunication Systems
+- 👩🏻‍🎓 Studied Telecommunication Systems at the Universitas Pendidikan Indonesia
 - 💬 Ask me about anything
 - 📫 How to reach me: eidillashalsa17@gmail.com